Hello Brother (1999 film): Plot

 Hero appears as a ghost now and can only be seen by Vishal, since his heart is in Vishal's body.
 Hero says that he will only rest in peace after Khanna is killed, thus avenging him.
 Vishal decides to go about doing this, and Rani and Vishal begin to fall in love with each other.
 Hero dislikes this and tries to foil Vishal's plans of getting close to Rani.
 But Hero and Vishal start getting closer and work together, becoming good friends after Vishal confronts Khanna's drug company.

 Khanna arranges to leave the country but kidnaps Rani.
 Vishal and Hero go to save Rani and fight off Khanna's henchmen, but Vishal gets injured.
-Hero then goes inside him and controls his fighting moves, helping him to beat the thugs.
-Rani witnesses this and realizes that only Hero would do those kinds of moves.
+Enraged, Hero then goes inside him and controls his fighting moves, helping him to beat the thugs.
+Rani witnesses this and realizes that only Hero could perform such moves.
 She calls out Hero's name, though Vishal does not know that Hero is inside him.
 Khanna shoots Vishal.
 Hero takes Vishal's hand and shoots Khanna with the gun.

 Khanna finally dies, and as Rani is comforting Vishal, he tells her that Hero is with them and he loves Rani.
 Rani then tells Vishal to tell Hero that she loves Him.
 Khanna's ghost rises from his dead body and Hero hits him.
 Khanna is taken to Hell and Hero is taken to Heaven.